Debt Relief Canada – Discover government approved programs to get out of debt faster

 That’s why they are often referred to as “government debt relief programs”.

 Both are formal processes governed by the Bankruptcy and Insolvency Act and must be overseen by a Licensed Insolvency Trustee (LIT).
-They offer legal protection from creditors, an interest freeze, and a structured path to becoming debt-free.

 Debt consolidation loans, credit counselling, and debt management plans aren’t government regulated, so if someone’s advertising them as official programs, walk away.